helium/HIP/0009-non-helium-hotspots.md

 - A hotspot must satisfy the below minimum criteria to enter Level 3A:
     * It must be a Level 2 hotspot for X number of blocks.
-    * Successfully participate in X number of PoC challenges involving other Level 3 hotspots.
+    * Successfully participate in X number of PoC challenges involving other Level 3 and above hotspots.
     * A successful challenge comprises of the hotspot being able to receive a PoC packet from a Level 3 hotspot, successfully decrypt it and successfully transmit it to a Level 2 or above hotspot.
 - A hotspot at Level 3A gains access to construct PoC challenges.